Basic Usage Examples¶

 This guide provides practical examples of how to use mmm-eval for different scenarios.

 For the sake of simplicity, all examples below exhibit use of PyMC-marketing, but the takeaways still apply when using other frameworks.
-For examples of how to configure a Meridian model, see the example notebook in the examples/
+For examples of how to configure a Meridian model, see the example notebook in the examples/ directory.

 Example 1: Basic Evaluation¶